altsan/os2-wnnim/README.md

    (e.g. `SET JSERVER=localhost:1`).
 (The instance number is usually 1,
    at least for the Japanese FreeWnn server; it corresponds to the `-N` parameter specified on the server command line.)
+5. Shut down and reboot.

 The above steps are not needed if you installed the FreeWnn RPM.

+### Installing WnnIM

+Make sure FreeWnn is available (using either method described above).

+You can install WnnIM from RPM using the rpm command line or a program like ANPM.
+Alternatively, you can install it manually using the following steps:

+1. Place `wnnhook.dll` and `wnnim.exe` together in a directory of your choice.
+2. Place the `rk` directory and its contents somewhere.
+Edit your CONFIG.SYS file and define the environment variable `ROMKAN_TABLE` as the fully- qualified path to either the `modew` or `modec` file (see below for the difference) in this directory.
+(Reboot after updating CONFIG.SYS.)
+3. Create a program object for `wnnim.exe` if you desire.

+Two different configuration files for romaji-to-kanji input conversion are provided.
+You can choose which one to use, according to your preference:

+ * `modew` is designed to work similarly to the Japanese IME on Windows.
+   Of note is that in order to enter a 'ん' or 'ン' kana, you must type 'NN'.
+   (Thus, to enter the word 'みんな', you type 'MINNNA'.)

+ * `modec` is a custom configuration file with a few key differences from `modew`.
+First, you enter 'ん' or 'ン' by typing 'N' _once_, followed by either an apostrophe ('), a punctuation character, or any letter other than a vowel -- or, in clause conversion mode, activating clause conversion or accepting the current clause.
+(Thus, to enter the word 'みんな', you type 'MINNA'.)
+This behaviour is more like that of older non-Windows IMEs.

+   Second, with this configuration file, typing 'TU' or 'DU' while in katakana input mode will produce トゥ or ドゥ, respectively (type 'TSU'/'TZU' to produce 'ツ'/'ヅ'); and typing 'TI/DI' will similarly produce 'ティ'/'ディ' (type 'CHI'/'DZI' for 'チ'/'ヂ').
+These special sequences apply _only_ when typing in katakana (not hiragana).

+### Using WnnIM

-To run WnnIM itself, make sure `wnnhook.dll` and `wnnim.exe` are in the same directory, and run 'wnnim.exe' to start the IME.
-The actual UI is a small window located by default at the bottom right of your screen (you can move it around by dragging).
-The UI consists of two small buttons and a status panel.
+Run `wnnim.exe` to start the IME.
+The WnnIM user interface consists of a small window located (by default) at the bottom right of your screen (you can move it around by dragging).
+This UI consists of two small buttons and a status panel.

- * The button labelled 'I' (入) toggles input conversion on or off.
+ * The button labelled 'I' (or '入') toggles input conversion on or off.
 You can also toggle this setting using Ctrl+Space.
- * The button labelled 'C' (変) toggles CJK clause conversion on or off.
+ * The button labelled 'C' (or '変') toggles CJK clause conversion on or off.
    You can also toggle this setting using Ctrl+Shift.

 There is also a popup context menu which allows you to do various things, such as select the input conversion mode (currently hiragana, katakana and fullwidth